 Nacha Rules require all Third-Party Senders to conduct an annual audit of its compliance with the Rules no later than December 31st of each year.
-Third-Party Senders must conduct its own risk assessment and implement a risk management program based on its risk assessment.
+Third-Party Senders must conduct their own risk assessment and implement a risk management program based on its risk assessment.

-The Nacha Rules have been updated to include requirements for Third Party Senders to identify any Nested Third Party Senders.
-A Nested Third Party Sender has an Origination Agreement with another Third-Party Sender to act on behalf of an Originator and does not have a direct agreement with the ODIF itself.
-Nested Third Party Senders are required to follow the same rules as a Third Party Sender including the risk assessment requirement.
+The Nacha Rules have been updated to include requirements for Third Party Senders to identify any Nested Third-Party Senders.
+A Nested Third-Party Sender has an Origination Agreement with another Third-Party Sender to act on behalf of an Originator and does not have a direct agreement with the ODFI itself.
+Nested Third Party Senders are required to follow the same rules as a Third-Party Sender including the risk assessment requirement.

-Document Revision History January 2020 Differentiating Unauthorized Return Reason Codes for R10 and R11, effective 3/20/20 Supplementing Data Security Requirements effective June 30, 2020 Added new same-day processing window April 2020 Extended effective date by one year for Supplementing Data Security Requirements per Nacha Operations Bulletin #4-2020.
+Document Revision History January 2020 Differentiating Unauthorized Return Reason Codes for R10 and R11, effective 3/20/20 Supplementing Data Security Requirements effective June 30, 2020.
+Added new same-day processing window April 2020 Extended effective date by one year for Supplementing Data Security Requirements per Nacha Operations Bulletin #4-2020.
 July 2020 Added information process for initiating a reversal of an ACH entry/file.
-September 2020 Changed Federal Reserve implementation date to facilitate adoption of a third same-day ACH processing and settlement window from March 19, 2021 to March 8, 2021 October 2020 Per ACH Operations Bulletin #7-2020, updated to reflect deferred effective dates.
-Specifically, Nacha will not enforce rule for up to one year related to the Supplemental Fraud Detection for WEB entries and/or Supplemental ACH Data Security for entities working in good faith toward compliance.
-January 2021 Added third Same Day ACH processing window timing and requirements; clarified what an Originator is required to do if ACH file was originated in error, and added requirements for written authorizations beginning September 17, 2021.
+September 2020 Changed Federal Reserve implementation date to facilitate adoption of a third same-day ACH processing and settlement window from March 19, 2021, to March 8, 2021 October 2020 Per ACH Operations Bulletin #7-2020, updated to reflect deferred effective dates.
+Specifically, Nacha will not enforce the rule for up to one year related to the Supplemental Fraud Detection for WEB entries and/or Supplemental ACH Data Security for entities working in good faith toward compliance.
+January 2021 Added third Same Day ACH processing window timing and requirements; clarified what an Originator is required to do if ACH file was originated in error and added requirements for written authorizations beginning September 17, 2021.
 September 2021 Added formatting requirements for reversals and a section on reinitiation of entries and charging return fees.
 Added section for Meaningful Modernization changes.
 January 2022 Modified same-day transaction limit.
-Effective 3/18/22, same-day transaction limit will increase to \$1MM.
-Also updated same-day section to reflect the three clearing windows.
+Effective 3/18/22, same-day transaction limit will increase to \$1M.
+Also updated the same-day section to reflect the three clearing windows.
 Added annual security audit requirement for Originators of WEB debits and requirement to perform an annual audit and risk assessment for Third-Party Senders.
 February 2023 Added Micro-Entries phase 1 that defines the term Micro-Entry.
 Effective 1/31/2022 and the Phase II that requires Originators to have in place reasonable fraud detection for Micro-Entries.
 Effective 3/17/23.
-Added Nested Third Party Senders requirement to conduct a risk assessment and implement risk management program based on risk assessment.
+Added Nested Third-Party Senders requirement to conduct a risk assessment and implement risk management program based on risk assessment.
 Effective 9/30/22.
+January 2024 Added OFAC requirements; modified CATO format; Added Web Spoofing and Phishing to include additional security measures; Added Mico-Entries Phase 2 that requires Originators of Micro-Entries to use commercially reasonable fraud detection practices, including the monitoring of forward and return Micro-Entry volumes.
+Effective 3/17/2024.
+January 2025 Added TEL - Telephone Initiated Entries Authorization Requirements.